 But are these steps sufficient, or are they just gestures that fail to tackle the real problems?
-Three writers have their say.
+Four writers have their say.

 Hollywood seems to be leading the way for industries finally standing up against sexual harassment against women.
 Except, touting Hollywood as admirable and revolutionary is falling exceptionally short of the mark.
 It’s too little and too late.